 To chart the next stage of our journey towards our 200th anniversary, King's Strategy 2026 maps our priorities for the years ahead.
-This includes a commitment to a step change in our approach to sustainability and climate change, providing almost $\pounds 6$ million of King's core funds to become a leader in education and research for a just transition to net zero and to build sustainability into all our actions.
+This includes a commitment to a step change in our approach to sustainability and climate change, with the ambition to be a leader in education and research for a just transition to net zero and to build sustainability into all our actions.